 All three parts will continue running, in repertory, until the end of the entire trilogy on March 10.
 On three Saturdays — Feb.
 24, March 3 and March 10 — theatregoers will be able to see all three plays in one-day marathons beginning at 11 AM (though the marathons, according to the LCT website, are now sold out).

+The Coast of Utopia is centered on the political and philosophical idealism and debates of mid-19th-century Russia, examining the movements that excited artists and thinkers in those days.
+The show moves chronologically on from the 1830s, when the great Romantic poet Pushkin was still alive and his epic poem "Eugene Onegin" was all the rage in educated circles.
 The play has sets by Bob Crowley and Scott Pask, costumes by Catherine Zuber, lighting by Natasha Katz, Brian MacDevitt and Kenneth Posner and original music and sound design by Mark Bennett.

 The trilogy first appeared under the direction of Trevor Nunn in 2002 at the National Theatre in England.